NISP provides more open space recreation for Northern Colorado residents.

 More than $24.4 million will be invested into recreation facilities at Glade Reservoir by NISP participants ($20.6 million) and Larimer County or other partners ($3.8 million) to build an educational visitor center, trails, campgrounds, expand fish-hatchery capacity and a boat ramp.

-Northern Water is coordinating with Larimer County to develop a master plan for Glade Reservoir’s recreational amenities that includes public input, open space conservation and a management plan.
+Northern Water is coordinating with Larimer County to develop a Recreation Development Plan for Glade Reservoir's recreation amenities including camping, boating, trails and a visitor center.

 Diverting water into Glade Reservoir isn’t expected to negatively impact recreation opportunities downstream on the Poudre River.